Scytodes: Hunting

-Scytodes primarily detect prey by vibration and smell.
-Scytodes will spit at prey until it is subdued.
-Once the prey is subdued, Scytodes wrap the prey in silk, and feed.
-When prey flees, Scytodes will sometimes pursue the prey, and spit web once it gets close.
-Prey often gets glued to substrate by the spit, and the Scytodes will cut it loose from the substrate to wrap it.
+Scytodes species primarily detect prey by vibration and smell.
+They will spit at prey until it is subdued.
+Once the prey is subdued, they wrap the prey in silk, and feed.
+When prey flees, Scytodes will sometimes pursue it, and spit web once it gets close.
+Prey often gets glued to substrate by the spit, and the spider will cut it loose from the substrate to wrap it.
 Sometimes when prey struggles during wrapping, or immediately after spitting web, the spider will quickly lunge and stab the prey with its fangs, retracting them immediately.
-Many Scytodes are known to be araneophagic, with some preferring to prey on other spiders.
+Many species are known to be araneophagic, with some preferring to prey on other spiders.

 Hunting dangerous prey such as other spiders is thought to lead to behavioural flexibility, which can be observed in Scytodes, which will adjust their hunting methods based on prey size.

 S. pallida (and/or possibly S. indet(a)) shares an interesting relationship with the jumping spider Portia labiata, in which both are each other's primary prey.
 These spiders do not die post-mating; males live 1.5–2 years and females live 2 to 4 years.

 Webs

 Some species of Scytodes are known to build webs.
-Webs of many Scytodes consist of a sheet of web connected to a small tubular shelter, in which the spider tends to reside.
+Webs of many species consist of a sheet of web connected to a small tubular shelter, in which the spider tends to reside.